National Farmers Union (Canada): History

 and the Farmers Union of Alberta.
 They found themselves at a disadvantage on the national bargaining table, so a coalition of regional representatives was formed, called the National Farmers Union Council.
 Eventually they recognized the potential for a national front and, at a joint meeting in Winnipeg in March 1968, they passed a motion to develop a constitution.
 Soon after, in July 1969, the direct membership National Farmers Union was formed.

-The NFU has since focused its efforts on a wide range of issues affecting farmers under the title of food sovereignty including justice, sustainability, and equity, all while pushing for a vibrant network of family farms across Canada.
+The NFU has since focused its efforts on a wide range of issues affecting farmers under the title of food sovereignty including justice, sustainability, and equity, all while pushing for a network of family farms across Canada.

 Food sovereignty

 The National Farmers Union work within the global movement, La Via Campesina, in opposition to global trade agreements and the World Trade Organization, stop the destruction of communities, cultures and environments, and advocate for food sovereignty.

 Membership

 The NFU has 3 options for membership.
 The Family Farm Membership allows all members of the farm, ages 14 and up, to be full voting members of the union.
 The youth membership enables farmers from ages 21–25 to join.
 The Associate Membership is for non-farmers.
 It gives the public a voice at the NFU with all abilities apart from voting at conventions.